 What is Obon?

 What is Obon exactly?
-Obon is a traditional Japanese holiday dedicated to family and loved ones who have passed.
+Obon is a Japanese Buddhist holiday dedicated to family and loved ones who have passed.
 It is like a mix between Halloween and Mexico’s Día de los Muertos (Day of the Dead).

 Families who celebrate Obon usually gather in their hometowns, visit gravestones, perform rituals, and attend festivals.
 But, not every family follows the same customs.